unyt-org/articles/articles/uix-back-to-the-roots.md

 	</div>
 ```

-If you don't want to use JSX, you can also just use the `HTML` function which provides the exact same functionality as JSX with JavaScript template strings:
+If you don't want to use JSX, you can also use the `HTML` function which provides the exact same functionality as JSX with JavaScript template strings:
 ```tsx
 const count: Datex.Pointer<number> = $$(0);
 const div: HTMLDivElement = HTML`